 It has been happening throughout the centuries and in countries all over the world - including Canada - where it was accepted that the man was the "head of the household" and therefore could treat his wife and children however he liked, even if it represented a misuse of power.
-It is only in recent years that attitudes and laws changed and women were no longer considered the "property" of their husbands.
+It is only in recent years that attitudes and laws changed and women were no longer considered the "property" of their husbands health problems.
+The higher number of strangulation attempts experienced, the more health problems experienced by victims.